DDurling/iyo-apero/content/_index.md

 ---
 title: "Daniel Durling"
 subtitle: "Data Scientist @ Bank of England"
-description: "I am a Data Scientist @ the Bank of England. \

-  I enjoying helping people understand the world better. \

-  At work this can involve automating pipelines, forecasting, analysing text or visualising data. \

-  If you too are interested in these things, please get in touch!"
+description: "I am a Data Scientist @ the Bank of England.
+I enjoying helping people understand the world better.
+This can involve automating pipelines, forecasting, analysing text or visualising data.
+If you too enjoy these things, please get in touch!"
 date: 2021-08-01T18:27:33-06:00
 images:
   - img/mancsunset.jpg